History of Liao: Editions

-The work of collation and punctuation have been done several times, by example in the Qianlong edition, the Nanjian edition, the Beijian edition, Baina edition and the Daoguang edition.
+The work of collation and punctuation has been done several times, by example in the Qianlong edition, the Nanjian edition, the Beijian edition, Baina edition and the Daoguang edition.

-The nowadays commonly use edition is the Zhonghua Shuju Press edited Liao Shi, under direction of the Khitan studies' specialists Feng Jiasheng and Chen Shu, and based on the Baina edition.
+The edition commonly used nowadays is the Zhonghua Shuju Press edited Liao Shi, under the direction of the Khitan studies' specialists Feng Jiasheng and Chen Shu, and based on the Baina edition.
 This Zhonghua Shuju Press version and its annotations also refer to other historical sources such as the Cefu Yuangui, Zizhi Tongjian, Xu Zizhi Tongjian Changbian, Jiu & Xin Tangshu, Jiu & Xin Wudai Shi, Song Shi, Jin Shi, Qidan Guo Zhi and Liao Wenhui.

 The History of Liao was translated into Manchu as (Wylie: Dailiyoo gurun i suduri, Möllendorff: Dailiyoo gurun i suduri).

 The Qing dynasty Qianlong Emperor erroneously identified the Khitan people and their language with the Solons, leading him to use the Solon language to "correct" Chinese character transcriptions of Khitan names in the History of Liao in his "Imperial Liao Jin Yuan Three Histories National Language Explanation" (欽定遼金元三史國語解 Qinding Liao Jin Yuan sanshi guoyujie) project.

 Qianlong's "corrections" ended up compounding the errors and making the transcription of some foreign words even worse.
 Marshall Broomhall wrote that So unscientific was this work that the K'ien-lung editions of the Liao, Kin, and Yüan histories are practically useless.
 Emil Bretschneider demonstrated how the etymologies in the Qianlong edition were incorrect.